MrStahlfelge/gdx-gamesvcs/README.md

 ### Cloud save

-Not every game service and client implementation supports cloud save, so you must check the availability by checking
+Not every game service and client implementation supports cloud save, check the overview table in the wiki.
+In your game, you can and must check the availability by calling

     if (gsClient.isFeatureSupported(GameServiceFeature.GameStateStorage))

-If you ensured that cloud save feature is available, use this methods to invoke it:
+If you ensured that cloud save feature is available, use these methods to invoke it:

     gsClient.loadGameState(fileId, new ILoadGameStateResponseListener() {...});